nnnarvaez/bear-python/README.md

-# Official Python STEEM Library
+# Official Python BEARShares Library
+WORK IN PROGRESS

-`steem-python` is the official Steem library for Python.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.
+`bear-python` is the official BEARShares library for Python.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `bearpy`. (rename after update)

 This library currently works on Python 2.7, 3.5 and 3.6.
 Python 3.3 and 3.4 support forthcoming.